ttquyen/the-movie-app-be/README.md

 The Movie App is a website project, where we will build the API list and database based on The Movie Database.

-Users can see the list of popular, incoming, and top-rated films all over the world.
+Users can see the list of popular, now-playing, and top-rated films all over the world.
 They also can find their exciting films by searching and filtering their favorite genres.

 Besides that users can add a movie to their favorite list, leave comments, and vote for films after enjoying them.